 - Professional accompaniment for practice and performance

-- Weekly musicianship classes in music theory and sight-singing (Musicianship Program)
+- Weekly musicianship classes

 - Ensembles, including orchestra and chamber music for more advanced students